DizkoDan/cyberjunx-chirpy-test/_posts/2011-02-01-that-was-a-sketchy-walk-to-the.md

 ---
 id: 1521
-title: 'That was a sketchy walk to the...'
+title: 'That was a sketchy walk to the'
 date: '2011-02-01T07:39:32-04:00'
 author: DizkoDan
 layout: post